 Fluid Ads Geofencing Ads functionality is a powerful yet simple part of our Ad platform, allowing you to target customers in a specific physical location or multiple locations.
 We offer a DIY or fully managed service.

-DIY Option – If you want to deploy your own tactics, simply set up an account with Fluid Ads today.
-Start by signing into the platform, and our self-serve team will be on hand to help you onboard.
+DIY Option – If you want to deploy your own tactics, simply set up an account by signing into the platform, and our self-serve team will be on hand to help you onboard.

 Managed Service – Chat with the experts at Fluid Ads to discuss your marketing strategies.